Bugz000/MTGDB/README.md

 lots of things to fix, lots of things to implement, but at least things can be tracked here

-the core principle is one file, (any attempts at splitting this to multiple files will be rejected); and one command to boot, and you have yourself a home hosted MTG api - can't get easier than this
+the core principle is one file, (any attempts at splitting this to multiple files will be rejected) (frontend is OPTIONAL); and one command to boot, and you have yourself a home hosted MTG api - can't get easier than this
 Ease of use is my number one policy. just node server.js, 15 minutes later you have a fully populated MTG database/api you can use and abuse all you like, no rate limits here!